-- At the points x = 0 and x = L we must match the value of the wave function and its derivatives from the left and the right. - The answer is
+- At the points x = 0 and x = L we must match the value of the wave function and its derivatives from the left and the right.
+So we have four linear conditions/equations and four unknowns T, R, A+ , and A- ! - The answer is